 With support from the California Arts Council, Venice Arts engaged Gary Bess Associates to design and analyze a retrospective survey that asked alumni about their educational attainment, work in creative sectors, and how Venice Arts impacted their lives, among other things.
 This page shares the Key Findings from that study.

-Respondents were 8% of the pool to which the survey was sent, giving us confidence that responses are within the Margin of Error.
-Additionally, this larger pool closely mirrors the demographic profile of Respondents, further validating the survey data.
-Respondents were ages 18-35; multi-ethnic, although primarily Latino (65.8%), 70% of whom are 1st generation Americans or immigrants; 54.3% were living with one parent when they started at Venice Arts; and 51.5% were living with at least one parent who did not graduate from high school.
+Respondents were 8% of the pool to which the survey was sent.
+While the response rate was low, this was expected in that many in the respondent pool had participated in the program more than five years prior, and it is not known if their contact information was current.
+That being said, the demographic and participation profiles of respondents closely mirror the larger pool to whom the survey was sent: respondents were ages 18-35; multi-ethnic, although primarily Latino (65.8%), 70% of whom are 1st generation Americans or immigrants; 54.3% were living with one parent when they started at Venice Arts; and 51.5% were living with at least one parent who did not graduate from high school.
 Respondents had been involved at Venice Arts for an average of 5 years, some for as many as 15, and 91% had participated in our advanced programs, including receiving 1:1 mentoring (69%), college preparatory support (49%), and support for competitions and awards (54%).
 Both the average number of years of participation, as well as enrollment in advanced programs, are particularly important data points for helping us to understand how we achieved the key findings, below.

 97% college engageD

 97% of respondents had graduated from, were attending, or anticipated attending college.

 42% Arts degree